-There are four models; two models examine the TANF caseloads in NYC and ROS and two models examine the safety net caseloads in NYC and ROS.
+There are four models; two models examine the TANF caseloads in NYC and the rest of the State and the other two models examine the safety net caseloads in NYC and the rest of the State.
 Caseloads are defined as number of recipients and are estimated to vary based on factors such as entry-level employment levels and the unemployment rate.
 The models also contain measures that attempt to capture the impact of administrative and programmatic efforts at the national, State, and local levels to reduce the dependency on PA, including changes in eligibility criteria such as the added work requirements and term limits introduced with the passage of the Federal Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) - which replaced the old welfare program.
+Caseloads were also impacted by the COVID-19 pandemic.
+During the short recession caused by the pandemic, several emergency measures, such as extended unemployment insurance benefits or emergency rental assistance payments, have been taken to assist low-income families.

+TANF Caseload in NYC

-- 4. The resulting series, which examines the impact of TANF caseload in NYC, serves as the dependent variable $\Delta \ln(TANF{NYC})$ in the model described below. - a. Δ_4 In(GDPR): the change in real GDP from same quarter a year ago.
-An increase in real GDP is associated with a decline in family cases in NYC. - Δ4 In(WE{NYC}): the change in NYC entry-level employment from same quarter a year ago.
-An increase in entry-level employment opportunities is associated with a reduction in caseloads, however, this response takes about one year (four quarters) to materialize. - c.
-Admin: dummy variable for the NYC administrative effort, 1 between 1995 Q1 and the third quarter (Q3) of 2001, 0 otherwise - d.
-DSandy: dummy variable to account for caseloads in NYC impacted by the devastation caused by Superstorm Sandy in the fourth quarter (Q4) of 2012 and 2013 Q1. - e.
-D2007 and D2013: dummy variables used to account for one-time shifts in moving families out of the Safety Net population and into the TANF population in response to classification errors. - f.
-D2008: dummy variable used to account for 2008. - g.
-AdminTANF: a dummy variable to reflect a shift in policy from a new mayoral administration that increased the number of caseloads through 2015 Q4, independent of what economic trends would have suggested. - h.
-Q4: quarterly dummy variable is used since caseload data are not seasonally adjusted. - 5.
-The resulting series, which examines the change in TANF caseload in ROS, serves as the dependent variable $\Delta_4 \ln(TANF{ROS})$ in the model described below. - a. $\Delta \ln(WE{ROS})$: the change in the ROS entry-level employment from same quarter a year ago.
+- ΔIn(GDPR): the growth rate in real GDP from the previous quarter.
+An increase in real GDP is associated with a decline in family cases in NYC. - ΔIn(TANFNYC): the percent change in TANF caseload in NYC from previous quarter.
+An increase in TANF caseload from the previous quarter has a negative impact on the caseloads in the current quarter. - Δ4 In(WE{NYC}): the percent change in NYC entry-level employment from the same quarter a year ago.
+An increase in entry-level employment opportunities is associated with a reduction in caseloads, however, this response takes about one year (four quarters) to materialize. - Admin: dummy variable for the NYC administrative effort, 1 between 1995Q1 and 2001Q3, 0 otherwise. - D(2007Q3-2007Q4): dummy variable used to account for one-time shift in moving families out of the Safety Net population and into the TANF population in response to classification errors. - D2020Q4 and D2022Q2: dummy variables used to account for unexplained volatility due to the COVID-19 pandemic. - Q4: quarterly dummy variable is used since caseload data are not seasonally adjusted.

+TANF Caseload in ROS